Admirals vs Interactive Brokers

 Both Admirals and Interactive Brokers are regulated brokers offering access to global financial markets.
 However, they differ significantly in fees, available instruments, and minimum deposit requirements.
 Below is our expert assessment to help you make an informed decision.

-Choose Admirals if you value more instruments.
+Choose Admirals if you want more instruments, a stronger Trustpilot rating.

 Ultimately, the best choice depends on your trading style, budget, and preferred instruments.
 We recommend using our Broker Quiz for a personalized recommendation.